ginolhac/chip-seq/docs/mapping.md

 In detail, the `RealignedBAM` are important for calling variants, we only need to `RawBAM`.
 Moreover, the `Depths` also help to define which upper limit could be used for variant calling.
 This is not in the scope of ChIP-seq analysis.
-Same for mapDamage, only relevant for ancient DNA.
+Same for `mapDamage`, only relevant for ancient DNA.

 #### Prefixes